LUNG YEUK TAU HERITAGE TRAIL (1.8km)

 TRAIL GUIDE BOOKLET

-A free booklet published by the Leisure and Cultural Services Department Antiquities and Monuments Office with a trail map and description and history of the buildings and monuments is usually available from Hong Kong Heritage Discovery Centre (closed Thursdays) in Kowloon Park, at the Hong Kong Planning and Infrastructure Exhibition Gallery at 2 Murray Road, Central (closed Tuesdays) and also on the trail at Tang Chung Ling Ancestral Hall (closed Tuesdays).
+A free booklet published by the Leisure and Cultural Services Department Antiquities and Monuments Office with a trail map and description and history of the buildings and monuments is usually available from Hong Kong Heritage Discovery Centre (closed Thursdays) in Kowloon Park and on the trail at Tang Chung Ling Ancestral Hall (closed Tuesdays).
 Visitors may find it useful obtain a copy of this booklet before starting the trail.

 UPDATE - NOVEMBER 2012.
 CERTAIN PARTS OF THIS TRAIL, PARTICULARLY TUNG KOK WAI AND THE SECTION NORTH OF SHAU TAU KOK ROAD (SIN SHUT STUDY HALL, SAN WAI AND SIU HANG TSUEN) ARE HAVE BECOME POORLY SIGNED.
 IT IS STRONGLY RECOMMENDED THAT VISITORS TO THIS TRAIL OBTAIN THE LEUNG YEUK TAU HERITAGE TRAIL GUIDE, PUBLISHED BY THE ANTIQUITIES AND MONUMENTS OFFICE AND AVAILABLE ON THE TRAIL FROM THE TANG CHUNG LING ANCESTRAL HALL OR FROM HONG KONG DISCOVERY CENTRE IN KOWLOON PARK, BEFORE STARTING THE TRAIL.
 THIS PAGE WILL BE FURTHER UPDATED SHORTLY.
 ADDITIONALLY, IT SHOULD BE NOTED THAT TWO ROWS OF HOUSES AT WING NING TSUEN, WHICH FEATURED IN THE TRAIL HAVE BEEN DEMOLISHED DURING 2012 TO MAKE WAY FOR NEW HOUSING.